-The application for the 2018 season is now closed.
+The application for the 2019 season will open Spring of 2019.

 The Fall Island Vocal Arts Seminar offers a program for voice teachers, vocal coaches and master/doctoral students of vocal pedagogy and collaborative piano.

 As a teacher and a performer, I found Fall Island invigorating and inspiring.
 I want to return every year! – Dr. Kathleen Roland-Silverstein 2016